xeolabs/xeometry-guide/viewerBookmarks.md

 });
 ```

+#### Saving to a bookmark

-We'll then save the viewer to a bookmark:
+We'll now save the state of our viewer to a bookmark:

 ````javascript
 var bookmark = viewer.getBookmark();